 First of all, creating a POC usually takes between a couple of days and up to two months tops.
 That’s nothing compared to the time you’ll need to create the final product.

 The proof-of-concept will show you if some of the features of your product are unnecessary.
 That way you won’t waste your time and money developing them.
-Like a hot tub in a spaceship – sure, it’s nice to have one, but is it necessary?
+Like a hot tub in a space station – sure, it’s nice to have one, but it's useless.

-Furthermore, the POC can open your eyes for something you’ve missed.
+Furthermore, the POC can open your eyes to something you’ve missed.
 Sometimes the market could have additional requirements you haven’t predicted.

 So, if you don’t want to waste time, cash, and human hours – create a proof-of-concept.
 Moreover, it acts as evidence for your idea’s feasibility and ROI.

 In case you don’t know how to do a POC, here’s a proof of concept template to guide you through the process.